kdmukai/micropython-esp32/README.md

 Put the board into bootloader update mode:
 * Press and hold BOOT
-* Press RST and release
+* Click RST and release
 * Release BOOT

-The board's port name should either be `tty.usbmodem01` or `cu.usbmodem01` (older(?) macOS).
+The board's port name should be something like `/dev/tty.usbserial-1110`.
 Confirm with:
 ```
 ls /dev
 ```

-Write in the new firmware; the `write_flash` command is copied from the `idf.py` guidance above when compilation is completed.
+Write the new firmware; the `write_flash` command is copied from the `idf.py` guidance above when compilation is completed.

 ### Saola-1R (S2 dev kit)
 ```bash